 ANIMALS IN CAPE VERDE

 The islands that make up the Cape Verde archipelago are volcanic.
 They were undiscovered until 1456 but not inhabited until 1462.
 No mammals lived on the islands originally.
-The animals now in Cape Verde have either migrated by air, by sea, or were imported by residents and visitors.
+The animals in Cape Verde have either migrated by air, by sea, or were imported by residents and visitors.
+Here we give you a glimpse of the Cape Verde wildlife.

 Many birds visit the islands as they migrate between the north and south.
 These include herons, plovers, spoonbill, a variety of swallows and the African broad-billed roller.
 There are approximately 18 species that call in at Cape Verde during their migration.